What Does it Mean to Outsource Health and Safety?

 Another option is to outsource health and safety, handing the competent person role to qualified specialists.

-This means that you have outsourced health and safety expertise that is there when you need it.
+This means that you have outsourced health and safety support and expertise that is there when you need it.

 Once things are set up and running smoothly, many small businesses benefit from the light touch and reassurance of a health and safety competent person service.